Davidstow Circuit: Motorsport activities

 In the very last race to be held at Davidstow, a Formula Libre race, Marr left the outright lap record at a fraction less than 90 mph in the B3, officially stopped the watch at 1min 14sec, a speed of 89.88 mph.

-So Davidstow ended as a motor racing circuit; it has been a short career but by no means an inglorious one.
+So Davidstow ended as a motor racing circuit; it had a short career of three years.

 Today

 There is an ultralight and microlight flying school at the airfield today.